 Rather than relying on costly third-party tools, our engineering team built EventHouse a scalable, efficient, and cost-effective event-tracking platform tailored to our needs.

-By optimizing every stage, from event collection to processing and storage, EventHouse now provides limitless event tracking, empowering product and marketing teams to refine user experiences confidently.
+By optimising every stage, from event collection to processing and storage, EventHouse now provides limitless event tracking, empowering product and marketing teams to refine user experiences confidently.

 How is EventHouse Improving Our System?

-1. Enhanced User Journey Analysis: By collecting comprehensive event data, we can analyze user funnels more deeply, identifying pain points and areas for improvement.
-Unlike Google Analytics (GA) and Clevertap, which impose limitations on using event parameters, EventHouse allows us to track and analyze events with rich contextual data, providing a clearer picture of user behaviour.
+1. Enhanced User Journey Analysis: By collecting comprehensive event data, we can analyse user funnels more deeply, identifying pain points and areas for improvement.
+Unlike Google Analytics (GA) and Clevertap, which impose limitations on using event parameters, EventHouse allows us to track and analyse events with rich contextual data, providing a clearer picture of user behaviour.

 2. Deeper Data-Driven Decision Making: One of GA’s key drawbacks is the inability to use raw event data for analysis, limiting deeper insights.
 With EventHouse, we can directly access raw event data, enabling us to join it with transactional data in our database to uncover meaningful trends and patterns.
 This unlocks advanced analytics capabilities that were previously restricted.